 Woodville is a very small town located in the state of Texas.
 With a population of 2,478 people and three constituent neighborhoods, Woodville is the 540th largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Woodville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Woodville are a mix of both white- and blue-collar jobs.
 Overall, Woodville is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Woodville who work in teaching (11.08%), farm management occupations (10.79%), and office and administrative support (10.50%).
+There are especially a lot of people living in Woodville who work in teaching (11.11%), farm management occupations (11.02%), and office and administrative support (10.73%).

 The overall crime rate in Woodville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The per capita income in Woodville in 2010 was $20,287, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,148 for a family of four.
-However, Woodville contains both very wealthy and poor people as well.
+The per capita income in Woodville in 2010 was $19,955, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $79,820 for a family of four.

 The most common language spoken in Woodville is English.
 Other important languages spoken here include Spanish and French.